At the Telescope

 The instrument workstation is managed by the support astronomer.
 BOB is the interface between your vot-session and the instrument.
 A Real-Time Display (RTD) is available on this workstation, where you can quickly check the quality of your data.

-The acquistion of the target is done by the supporting night astronomer or the telescope and TIO, based on the instruction of the visiting astronomer.
+The acquistion of the target is done by TIO or supporting night astronomer, based on the instruction of the visiting astronomer.
 The visitor should participate in the acquisition and confirm that the proper target has been chosen.

 PIs and delegated users will automatically receive the night report in pdf format as email.

 The calibrations will be started in the morning by the TIO and checked by the day-time staff.